MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/vTrue/Set-AzureRmWebAppSlot.md

 ```

 ### -NumberOfWorkers
-The number of workers to be allocated
+Specifies the number of workers that this cmdlet allocates.

 ```yaml
 Type: Int32